-The timing of IP disclosure is another issue that quickly becomes complicated.
-Most SSOs encourage early disclosure of essential patents.
+Most SSOs encourage early disclosure.
 For example, ETSI seeks disclosures "in a timely fashion" and the ANSI IPR Policy Guidelines (ANSI, 2006) encourage "early disclosure."
 However, few SSOs provide explicit deadlines or milestones.
-In practice, disclosure often has two stages: an initial "call for patents" and the subsequent filing of a formal notice or declaration.
-At most SSOs, there is a "call for patents" at the start of each technical committee meeting, and participants are expected to mention any IPR related to their own proposals (which may or may not become part of the standard), and may also draw attention to patents owned by others.
-We know of no systematic information that indicates when, or with what degree of specificity, the first stage "call for patents" is answered at any particular SSO.
+In practice, disclosure often has two stages: an initial Call for Patents and the subsequent filing of a formal notice or declaration.
+At most SSOs, the call for patents occurs at the beginning of each technical committee meeting.
+Participants are expected to mention any IPR related to their own proposals (which may or may not become part of the standard), and may also draw attention to patents owned by others.
+We know of no systematic information that indicates when, or with what degree of specificity, the first stage call for patents is answered at any particular SSO.
+The second stage of the disclosure process occurs when a firm formally notifies an SSO in writing of dSEPs for a specific standard or draft.
+Our data come from these letters, which we henceforth refer to as declarations.